centria/fullstack/index.md

 If you want help with the exercises:

 *"You can discuss the course and related topics in our dedicated group on Telegram: [https://t.me/fullstackcourse](https://t.me/fullstackcourse).
 Please join the conversation!"*

+The channel is for the Fullstackopen course, and is not provided by Centria.
 In the channel you can ask and give help to/from your peers, as well as the course instructors.

 Telegram requires registeration with a valid telephone number which can receive SMS-messages.